openmls/openmls/book/src/traits/traits.md

 ```

 **NOTE:** Right now key material needs to be extractable from the key store.
-This will most likely change in future.
+This will most likely change in the future.

 ### OpenMlsCryptoProvider